HaukeBartsch/dicomrouter/README.md

 DICOM ROUTER
 ============

-DICOM series are still mainly stored as single slices which creates hundereds of images for each of our advanced MRI image series (RSI/DTI/fMRI).
-This is an attempt to create a fast solution that can distribute DICOM files as fast as they can be received over our network.
+DICOM series are still mainly stored as single slices which creates thousands of images for each of our advanced MRI image series (RSI/DTI/fMRI).
+This program is an attempt to create a fast solution that can distribute DICOM files to destination directories as fast as they can be received over our network.

-The program detects the end of a study and sends out an email.:
+The program detects the end of a study and sends out an email:

     BTUANON TRANSFER SUCCESS
     BTUANON: MMILREC TRANSFER SUCCESS for 1 files (total number of files received: 4707)